Complete 2022 Guide to Prince of Wales Hospital 威爾斯親王醫院

 Prince of Wales Hospital has a 24-hour accident and emergency service with a full range of acute specialist and ambulatory services.

-Prince of Wales also has the Jockey Club Trauma & Emergency Centre, that provides integrated emergency care to patients suffering from traumatic injuries and critical illness
+Prince of Wales also has the Jockey Club Trauma & Emergency Centre, which provides integrated emergency care to patients suffering from traumatic injuries and critical illness

 Costs at Prince of Wales Hospital are determined by the Hospital Authority.
 Costs are categorized into 3 groups: eligible persons, non-eligible persons, and private charges.